 How do I check my rewards?

-Now that you’ve started mining, you can calculate the revenue your devices are generating.
+Now that you’ve started mining, you can calculate the rewards your devices are generating.
 We’ll also give you an overview of how fees and payouts work with f2pool.

 Check the block reward on-chain